PlanetaryCouncil/gaza-memes/readme.md

 This collection of memes, stored in the `memes` directory, addresses themes related to Gaza, often with a satirical or activist perspective.

-Files are listed alphabetically, so the order is essentially random.
+Files are listed alphabetically (most of the time).

 Context is provided for memes where the meaning or references might not be immediately clear.